 The National Bike Registry estimates that 1.5 million bicycles are stolen each year with a vast majority of these thefts not being reported to authorities.
-In 2004, the Federal Bureau of Investigation (FBI) reported that more than 250,000 bicycles were stolen.
-Take into account that the average value of a stolen bike is approximately $240, and that equates to more than $60 million in stolen property.
-As a matter of economics, a bike lock could be a worthy investment.
-Even though no bike lock is unbreakable, they can be an effective deterrent against theft.
+In fact, the FBI approximates that $350 million worth of bikes and bike parts are stolen annually.
+And that number is growing.
+Last year, for example, New York City saw a 25 percent increase in bike thefts, according to the NYPD.
+Even though no bike lock is unbeatable, they can still be an effective deterrent against theft.

-There are also numerous cable locks on the market, but you won't find many experts who recommend these locks.
+There are also numerous cable locks on the market, but you won't find many experts who recommend them.
 Cable locks use steel cables attached to a combination dial or keyed padlock.
-A cable lock is certainly better than no lock, but they can be easily broken in seconds and provide little security in high-theft areas.
-Still, cable locks can be good secondary locks when used in conjunction with a tougher chain or U-lock.
+A cable lock is certainly better than no lock at all, but they can be broken in seconds and provide little security in high-theft areas.
+Still, they can be a decent secondary option when used with a tougher chain or U-lock.

-We also found good -- but not comparative -- reviews at BikeRadar.com.
-Contributors to this site test locks for strength and durability, but they don't compare the locks to others on the market.
-Owner-written reviews are also helpful, especially at Amazon.com.
-Many bike locks attract at least a dozen reviews on Amazon.com.
-Other review sites, like Buzzillions.com or TotalBike.com, have a few reviews but are far from comprehensive.
+The best expert bike lock reviews can be found at Wired and Men's Journal.
+We also found helpful comments at BikeRadar.com, where contributors test locks for strength and durability but don't compare them to others on the market.
+Owner posts are also valuable, especially at Amazon.com; many bike locks attract at least a dozen comments.
+Other review sites such as Buzzillions.com and TotalBike.com offer some feedback but are far from comprehensive.